emagiz/emdocs/mds/microlearning/intermediate-solution-architecture-function-of-h2-database.md

 ##### Intro

-# Topic Storage
+# H2 Database, Function

-A key element within using the Event Streaming platform is the topic storage.
-As you have learned in the crash course platform the event streaming pattern is all about topics and retention.
-As you can imagine the total amount of GB configured in retention across environments and topics defines the total amount of configured topic storage.
-In this microlearning, we will learn how you can determine the configured size of the topic storage (per environment).
-Further, we will learn what you should do in case you exceed your allotted amount of topic storage.
+When you utilize the messaging platform you are bound to see this component automatically appear in all your entries when you create those entries for the first time.
+However, we see that there is quite some confusion on what the function of this component is in the entry.
+In this microlearning, we will try our best to explain that function to you.
+In another microlearning, further down the road, we will discuss other applications of the H2 database.

 Should you have any questions, please contact academy@emagiz.com.